Lathacharujenny/MedicalCostExpenses/README.md

 - Data visualization for insights into price trends.

 ## Deployement
-The application is deployed on Heroku.
-You can access it at: https://mobilepriceprediction-6b6454291f79.herokuapp.com/
+The application is deployed on Render.
+You can access it at: https://mobilepriceprediction.onrender.com

-## Heroku-Deploy
-- I have created another branch in this repository named "heroku-deploy".
-- I have kept only folders which are necessary to upload to heroku